In this post, our Science Team gives you the answer to the 2019 HSC Biology paper.

 (b) The karyotype above is an example of aneuploidy as a result of non-disjunction during meiosis.
 Each daughter cell produced during meiosis should have N chromosomes, but in some cases non-disjunction occurs where chromosomes do not separate properly during Anaphase I or Anaphase II producing some daughter cells with N+1 and some cells with N-1.
 In this case, during fertilisation a N-1 gamete has combined with a normal N gamete to produce a 2N-1 karyotype in the zygote.
 This specific karyotype would result in Turner syndrome.

-In the regions with a high percentage of the population able to digest lactose it is likely that in the past cow’s milk was used as an important food source.
+In the regions with a high percentage of the population able to digest lactose (e.g. Northern Europe, Western Africa) it is likely that in the past cow’s milk was used as an important food source.
 There would have been periods where other sources of food failed and individuals that could not digest lactose perished and did not pass their genes to the next generation.
 Through this process of natural selection, those with a mutation that allowed them to produce the lactase enzyme for longer would have survived and passed on their genes.
+In areas where milk is less available, the mutation is not likely to be passed on and become common in the population.

 While there is a protein coding gene responsible for the production of the lactase enzyme, it is not on this gene where the mutation has occurred.
-What has changed is when the gene is switched on and off, which is managed by epigenetic controls (e.g. promotors, inhibitors, silencers).
-In populations with extended lactose tolerance there must be a mutation on a non-coding region of DNA that controls the expression of the lactase gene, rather than a mutation on the lactase gene itself.
+What has changed is when the gene is switched on and off, which is managed by other DNA regions (e.g. promotors, inhibitors, silencers).

 (a) Budding is a form of asexual reproduction.